 First Aid For Hoses – As soon as you haul out the hoses, you’ll rediscover all the leaky spots you ignored last fall.
 Start by replacing the hose washers.
 Reinforce any spots threatening to tear with an application of duct tape, the handyman’s secret weapon.
 For more serious problems buy a hose mender kit.
 They’re easy to use and can stretch your garden dollars.

 Soaker Hose – If you’ve been using sprinklers in past years, you might want to try soaker hoses.
-These porous hoses made of recycled material are the lazy man’s drip irrigation system.
+I call this “the busy gardeners drip irrigation.”
+I’ve been using them in my gardens for several years.
+These porous hoses made of recycled material.
 Just position the hoses and rake a layer of mulch over them to prevent the water from spraying where you don’t want it.

 Plant Support Supplies – Some plants tend to flop over once their blossoms reach a certain height.
 Have on hand garden twine and 3-4 foot plant stakes for such problems.
 There are also specialty staking products available in garden catalogs.
 One looks like a grid on stilts.
 This support is designed so the plant grows up through the openings before flowering – a nifty solution to an annual problem.